 Leasehold Management Pack

-If your property is leasehold you must apply to (and pay) your managing agent for a bundle of documents called a Leasehold Management Pack, which will form part of the contract pack.
-It contains details about the freehold management, ground rent and service charges which apply to your property.
-This may sound straightforward, but the pack can often take many weeks to arrive.
+If your property is leasehold, you must apply to (and pay) your managing agent for a bundle of documents.
+This is called a Leasehold Management Pack, which forms part of the contract pack.
+It contains details about the freehold management, ground rent and service charges applicable to your property.
+This process may sound straightforward, but the pack can often take many weeks to arrive.
 Another reason to instruct your solicitor early!

 Take action immediately

 It’s obvious, but if your solicitor discovers or confirms anything untoward, follow their advice and rectify the situation promptly.
-Many problems that at first glance seem unfixable can, with their guidance, be put right.
+Many problems that at first glance seem unfixable can, with their guidance, be rectified.

-Even those that might prove more intractable can often be addressed by taking out an indemnity insurance policy.
+Even those proving more intractable can often be addressed by taking out an indemnity insurance policy.
 A one-off premium protects against a specific risk affecting the property.
-Buyers are often happy to accept such a policy as a solution to a potential problem, although their mortgage lender must also approve such policies, and seeking this approval can again, take time.
+Buyers are often happy to accept such a policy as a solution to a potential problem.
+However, their mortgage lender must also approve such policies, and seeking this approval again takes time.